talking-robotics/talking-robotics.github.io/session_details/glenda.md

 ---
 ## Speaker

 Glenda Hannibal focuses in her research mainly on combining insights from philosophy and sociology with both theoretical and empirical work in human-robot interaction (HRI).
 She has previously worked in the Department of Sociology at the University of Vienna and as an expert for the HUMAINT project at the European Commission.
-Glenda holds a BA and MA in Philosophy from Aarhus University and is currently a PhD student in the Trust Robots Doctoral College and HumanComputer Interaction group at TU Wien.
+Glenda holds a BA and MA in Philosophy from Aarhus University and is currently a PhD student in the Trust Robots Doctoral College and Human-Computer Interaction group at TU Wien.